 Generally speaking, a rolling 4-year service cycle is a good place to start… This involves a basic/minor service in year one (at around £250), followed by an intermediate service in year two (roughly £350-£400), with a major service in year three (perhaps £600), then another basic service in year four and so on.

-Of course, you should also consider ‘consumables’, such as tyres, exhaust etc. If you plan to take your new Porsche on track then ensure it is well looked after first.
+Of course, you should also consider ‘consumables’, such as tyres, Porsche Boxster brakes, new exhaust etc. If you plan to take your Porsche Boxster on track then ensure it is well looked after first.
 If you are moving from a ‘regular’ car then also bear in mind the additional fuel costs, insurance and also road tax – models registered before 1st March 2001 will pay a cheaper rate, as they pre-date the emissions and tax regulations change in the UK.

 What to pay